Minimally Invasive Genicular Artery Embolization for Effective Knee Pain Relief

 What is GAE?

-Genicular artery embolization (GAE), or embolization of the knee, is a new minimally invasive alternative to knee replacement surgery.
-It is a procedure that provides immediate and long-term pain relief without having to have surgery, It is intended for patients with osteoarthritis (OA) and works by reducing the blood flow to the lining of the knee where all the inflammation from the arthritis causes the pain.
-This is a procedure that is performed by an endovascular specialist, who is a specialist physician who uses X-rays and other imaging technologies to see inside the body and treat diseases without having to do open surgeries.
+Genicular artery embolization (GAE), or embolization of the knee, is a new, minimally invasive alternative to knee replacement surgery.
+It is a procedure that provides immediate and long-term pain relief without the need for surgery.
+It is intended for patients with osteoarthritis (OA) and works by reducing blood flow to the lining of the knee, where inflammation from arthritis causes pain.
+This procedure is performed by an endovascular specialist—a physician who uses X-rays and other imaging technologies to see inside the body and treat diseases without the need for open surgery.

 How is GAE Performed?